logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-nvidia.md

 ## Overview

+NVIDIA System Management Interface (nvidia-smi) is a command line utility, based on top of the NVIDIA Management Library (NVML), intended to aid in the management and monitoring of NVIDIA GPU devices.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format NVIDIA SMI metrics to Logz.io, you need to add the **inputs.nvidia_smi** and **outputs.http** plug-ins to your Telegraf configuration file.